dotnet/csharplang/proposals/low-level-struct-improvements.md

     // Okay: this falls into bullet one above. public ref int Prop1 => ref _refField;

-    // ERROR: This is bullet four above and the *ref-safe-to-escape* of `this`
+    // Error: This is bullet four above and the *ref-safe-to-escape* of `this`
     // in a `struct` is the current method scope. public ref int Prop2 => ref _field;